corepress-wp/.github/profile/README.md

 - Gutenberg

 Plugins that reimplement feature that is shipped out of the box with WordPress will be featured more prominently in the plugin repo.

+## Reimplementing the plugin downloading system

+The plugin repository will also be completely reimplemented soon.

 ## Removed from CorePress